 This talk is E-CERPs eligible.
 After the session the learner will be able to:

-(1) Identify the mandatory and voluntary professional practice documents that guide legal and ethical care by the IBCLC.
+(1) Identify mandatory and voluntary professional practice documents that guide legal and ethical care by the IBCLC, and other breastfeeding helpers.

 (2) Articulate an evidence-based rationale for the role and impact of the IBCLC in clinical care.